Searching Within Galaxies for the Earliest Signs of Quenching With Spatially Resolved Star Formation Histories in UVCANDELS Galaxies at z< 0.3: Results

 \subsection{Examining trends between the correlation lines of galaxies}

-The correlation between \sigsfr and \sigmstar as it evolves over 1 Gyr provides information about how star formation changes over time across the galaxy.
-The properties reported in \cite{Mehta2024} show that these galaxies do not deviate from the integrated $SFR-M_*$ correlation for their respective redshifts, so to explore how resolved information from a galaxy compares to the behavior of the population we first fit all regions from all nine galaxies and then compared the individual galaxies to this.
+The evolving \sigsfr–\sigmstar correlation over 1 Gyr traces how star formation changes across each galaxy. \cite{Mehta2024} show these galaxies lie on the integrated $SFR$–$M_*$ relation for their redshifts.
+To compare resolved behavior with the galaxy population, we first fit all regions from all eight galaxies together, then compare each galaxy to this global relation.

-We examine the fit lines of all galaxies in Figure~\ref{fig:fit_lines} with 1 Gyr lookback time and at the time of observation from left to right.
-The gray shaded areas in each panel show a rolling $1\sigma$ confidence interval for all regions of all of the galaxies.
-The \sigsfr - \sigmstar lines at 1 Gyr lookback time agree remarkably well.
+Figure~\ref{fig:fit_lines} shows the fits for all galaxies at 1 Gyr lookback time and at time of observation (left to right).
+The gray shaded regions give a rolling $1\sigma$ confidence interval for all regions.
+At 1 Gyr lookback time, the \sigsfr–\sigmstar relations agree closely.

-At the time of observation, we see a slight spread in the slopes and normalizations of the fit lines such that they seem to pivot around a \sigsfr of $\approx -2.5$[$M_\odot$ $yr^{-1}$ $kpc^{-2}$] and \sigmstar of $\approx 7.25$[$M_\odot$ $kpc^{-2}$].
-There is very little scatter around this area, and though this crossing behavior is not seen at 1 Gyr lookback time there is also considerably less scatter in galaxy regions in this same area.
+At time of observation, the slopes and normalizations diverge slightly and appear to pivot around \sigsfr $\approx -2.5$ [$M_\odot$ yr$^{-1}$ kpc$^{-2}$] and \sigmstar $\approx 7.25$ [$M_\odot$ kpc$^{-2}$], where the scatter is minimal.
+Although this pivot is absent at 1 Gyr lookback time, the scatter in this same region of parameter space is also reduced there.

-Given a population of galaxies with matching \sigsfr -\sigmstar correlations, it is reasonable to expect a scatter in the slope and normalization of the correlations to develop over 1 Gyr.
-What is remarkable is the suggestion that there should be a pivot point in the \sigsfr - \sigmstar space about which this spread in slope and normalization occurs and around which there is significantly less global scatter -- as seen in the gray-shaded regions in Figure~\ref{fig:fit_lines}.
-Though the spread of slopes at the time of observation is still narrow, this spread and pivot point is not seen at 1 Gyr lookback time where all galaxies share a near identical slope.
-This near identical slope implies more uniform \sigsfr for high and low \sigmstar at 1 Gyr lookback time.
-This similarity 1 Gyr lookback time is not entirely unexpected, but could also be a result of stellar mixing causing similar SFHs in adjacent regions at this time and requires further investigation.
+For a population with initially consistent \sigsfr–\sigmstar correlations, some spread in slope and normalization over 1 Gyr is expected.
+What is striking is the apparent pivot point in \sigsfr–\sigmstar space about which this spread occurs, and around which the global scatter is strongly suppressed, as indicated by the gray regions in Figure~\ref{fig:fit_lines}.
+The spread in slopes at time of observation is still modest, but at 1 Gyr lookback time all galaxies share an almost identical slope, implying more uniform \sigsfr at both high and low \sigmstar.
+This similarity is not entirely surprising, but may also reflect stellar mixing that produces similar SFHs in neighboring regions at that epoch, a possibility that warrants further study.